microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

 ## Guest search

-The search API allows guest users to search SharePoint or OneDrive items that are shared with them.
-To view guest users,  in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2074830" target="_blank">Microsoft 365 admin center</a>, in the left nav, expand **Users**, and then choose **Guest users**.
+The Search API enables guest users to search for items within SharePoint or OneDrive that have been shared with them.
+To access the list of guest users, navigate to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2074830" target="_blank">Microsoft 365 admin center</a>, click **Users** in the left navigation menu, and select **Guest users**.

 ## Error handling